Carlos Correa Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.88).

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- The Guardians give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last appearance on Thursday, the right-hander threw 4 1/3 innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he threw six innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has put together a 3.52 ERA and 9.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .235 to opposing hitters.
+- The 24-year-old has put up a 3.01 ERA and 8.8 strikeouts per nine innings in 21 games this season, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.